 - optional toppings: sliced banana, peanut butter, cacao nibs, cinnamon...

 - Add all ingredients to a large jar.
-Place the lid on the jar and shake well until all ingredients are thoroughly combined.
+Stir well to combin or place the lid on the jar and shake well until all ingredients are thoroughly combined.
 Place in refrigerator for at least 4 hours, or overnight, until mixture thickens.

 - Eat out of the jar or transfer to a bowl and top with toppings of choice.
 Enjoy!